nostrband/askexperts/README.md

 const findResult = await client.callTool("find_experts", {
   public_question_summary: "How to implement a blockchain in JavaScript?",
   tags: ["blockchain", "javascript", "programming"],
+  // expert_pubkeys: ["pubkey1", "pubkey2"], // Optional: direct the question to specific experts
   max_bid_sats: 2000
 });

-// Get the bids from the result const { bids } = JSON.parse(findResult);
+// Get the bids and ask ID from the result const { bids, id } = JSON.parse(findResult);

 // Select bids to send questions to const selectedBids = bids.slice(0, 2); // Select first two bids

-// Call the ask_experts tool with selected bids const askResult = await client.callTool("ask_experts", {
+// Call the ask_experts tool with selected experts const askResult = await client.callTool("ask_experts", {
+  ask_id: id,
   question: "I need a detailed explanation of how to implement a simple blockchain in JavaScript with examples.",
-  bids: selectedBids.map(bid => ({
+  experts: selectedBids.map(bid => ({
-    id: bid.id,
+    context_id: bid.id,
     pubkey: bid.pubkey,
-    invoice: bid.invoice, // The server will pay this invoice if NWC_CONNECTION_STRING is set
-    bid_sats: bid.bid_sats, // Required when invoice is provided
+    bid_sats: bid.bid_sats, // Required to match the invoice amount
-    relays: bid.relays
-  })),
+    // preimage is not provided, so the server will pay using NWC_CONNECTION_STRING })),
   timeout: 10000 // Wait 10 seconds for answers
 });

-console.log(result);
+console.log(askResult);
 ```

 ## Environment Variables